Guide to doing outsourcing business in the Philippines

 - By 2020, the projection is that earning will reach and cross $55 billion.
 That is more than double the number as it stands now.

-Industry based, specialised markets are expected to grow at a high rate, between 20% and 22%.
-Generalised back-end services will also grow, but the projections show a 14% to 16% growth.
-More people will eventually siphon into specialisations, and this is what the industry will need.
-Products are getting lot more funnelled down, so services that back up these products will also change likewise.
+Industry based, specialized markets are expected to grow at a high rate, between 20% and 22%.
+Generalized back-end services will also grow, but the projections show a 14% to 16% growth.
+More people will eventually siphon into specializations, and this is what the industry will need.
+Products are getting lot more funneled down, so services that back up these products will also change likewise.

 The largest BPOs in the Philippines